jbrekel/pyfao56_LIRF_features/README.md

         * Override this function to customize loading soil data.

 * ##### How to Use
-After importing the pyfao56 Python Package (`import pyfao56 as fao`), users can choose to instantiate a SoilProfile class: `sol = fao.SoilProfile()`
+After importing the pyfao56 Python Package (`import pyfao56 as fao`), users can choose to instantiate a SoilProfile class: `sol = fao.SoilProfile()` (note: as of writing, class instantiation is a little more complex than this because SoilWaterContent is not officially incorporated into pyfao56...in the meantime, it should be saved to the user's machine and then imported like any other local Python module)

 The main attribute of the SoilProfile class is the sdata data frame.
 As a row index, the sdata data frame uses the bottom of a soil layer in cm.
 In each row, the sdata data frame should contain field capacity, wilting point, and initial volumetric water content (cm^3/cm^3) data for the layer specified by the row index.

-Users who wish to use a text file to populate the SoilProfile class should follow the format of the example soil profile file provided [here]().
-Once the soil profile information has been added to the properly formatted text file, users can then load the file to the SoilProfile class: `sol.loadfile(MySoilProfileFilePath.sol)`
+Users who wish to use a text file to populate the SoilProfile class should follow the format of the example soil profile file provided [here](https://github.com/jbrekel/pyfao56_LIRF_features/blob/LIRF-main/tests/test5/sdata_into_model_input_files/sdata_into_model_SoilProfile.sol).
+Once the soil profile information has been added to the properly formatted text file, users can then load the file to the SoilProfile class: `sol.loadfile('MySoilProfileFilePath.sol')`

 Users who wish to populate the SoilProfile class in a more programmatic way should use Python class inheritance to create a "child" class to the SoilProfile class, and then override the `customload()` method of the SoilProfile class.